JedidahN/JedidahN/README.md

 - 👋 Hi, I’m @JedidahN
 - 👀 I’m interested in developing digital skills.
-They are kinda like essential skills in this day and age.
+These are kinda like essential skills in our day and age.
 - 🌱 I’m currently learning how to code
 - 💞️ I’m looking to collaborate on anything fintech
 - 📫 How to reach me, right here on Github